Manifest

 Overview

 For a crate inside workspace, it may have two distinct related manifests, one is of the workspace (in the same directory as the workspace's Cargo.toml) and one of the crate (in the same directory as the crate's Cargo.toml).
-OSDK will firstly refer to the crate-level manifest, then query the workspace-level manifest for undefined fields.
-In other words, missing fields of the crate manifest will inherit values from the workspace manifest.
+OSDK will firstly try to find the crate-level manifest.
+If the crate-level manifest is found, OSDK uses it only.
+If the manifest is not found, OSDK will look into the workspace-level manifest.

 Configurations